KDE/digikam-doc/import_tools/remote_import.rst

 .. contents::

-This tool allows to download files from a remote computer to your collections using network.
-It available from the :menuselection:`Import --> Import from remote storage` :kbd:`Alt+Shift+K` menu entry or the corresponding icon from the **Tools** tab in Right Sidebar.
+This tool downloads files into your collections from a remote networked computer.
+It is available from the :menuselection:`Import --> Import from remote storage` :kbd:`Alt+Shift+K` menu entry or the corresponding icon from the **Tools** tab in the Right Sidebar.

 .. figure:: images/import_remote_dialog.webp
     :alt: